wochap/dwl/patches/README.md

 ### Changes that aren't in patches

-- 3a997d0336f122898ac8c28b60433c7cbbe14d02
-  Center floating windows that were recently moved to another monitor.

-- 9d83ddc
+- f42c23430b2cf4253a2aa964fefa150d8a06cc93
-  put LyrTop behind LyrFloat and LyrFS
+  - put LyrTop behind LyrFloat

-- a66bbdd
-  make lyrsfs and lyrfloat the same level
+  - make LyrFS and LyrFloat the same level

 ### Patches list